qvieth/myarchive/question.md

 ## FLEETING NOTES

+- process - how
+- content - what
 - how should(procedure,imperative) vs what should(goal,declartive)
 - quora for summary and wheter a book is worth reading
 - [Understanding People – 10 Ways to Make It Easier](https://www.harleytherapy.co.uk/counselling/understanding-people.htm)